 2. The funeral of Charles Darwin at Westminster Abbey on 26th April 1882, included a "Packer": Mr. Robert PACKER who was apparently from Derbyshire!

 The family & friends who attended CHARLES DARWIN's funeral, Westminster Abbey, London: 26th April 1882.[These names listed exactly as they are and in in the same order as the report in "The Times" on 27th April 1882.]

 * Find-A-Grave memorial

-"Oxford National Dictionary of Biographies" for + are available.
+"Oxford Dictionary of National Biography" articles for + are available.

 *Mr. William Erasmus Darwin, (chief mourner)+

 Miss Darwin, (?)